When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 Reitman, who wrote and directed The Entrance Runner, has co-written the Ghostbusters sequel with Gil Kenan.
 His father Ivan will produce the brand new movie.

-Reitman not too long ago revealed that filming had wrapped on the brand new movie, posting an image of forged members on Instagram.
+Reitman lately revealed that filming had wrapped on the brand new movie, posting an image of forged members on Instagram.

 Which different movies have there been within the Ghostbusters franchise?

-The unique Ghostbusters film in 1984 starred Murray, Aykroyd, Hudson and Ramis as a bunch of fellows who arrange a magical investigation and elimination service – Ghostbusters.
+The unique Ghostbusters film in 1984 starred Murray, Aykroyd, Hudson and Ramis as a gaggle of men who arrange a mystical investigation and elimination service – Ghostbusters.

 There was a sequel in 1989 after which, in 2016, there was an all-female reboot starring Melissa McCarthy, Kristen Wiig, Kate McKinnon and Leslie Jones and directed by Paul Feig.